-Most of us need extra space at home, whether it’s to store the clutter we don’t want to get rid of or to have a dedicated space for pursuing a hobby.
+Most of us need extra space at home right?
+Whether it’s to store the clutter we don’t want to get rid of or to have a dedicated space for pursuing a hobby.
 The ideal unused space is the loft, but bare joists aren’t good enough for safe access and falling through the ceiling is no joke!
 So, let’s explore some of the types of loft boarding and their costs.

-If you want a genuine room up there, you’d need a full loft conversion, which is a big job, but for most purposes you just need the loft boarded over — which can also help to make the insulation more efficient.
-And it doesn’t cost the earth, either.
+If you want a genuine room up there, you’d need a full loft conversion, which is a big job, but for most purposes you just need the loft boarded over.
+This also has the added benefit of making your insulation more efficient.
+And it doesn’t have to cost the earth, either.

 Types of Boarding

-- Laying chipboard directly on the joists is cheap and can be done by an expert DIYer.
-This doesn’t leave room for the recommended insulation depth of 240-270mm, though, and what insulation is possible will be squashed down, not allowing enough airflow to prevent condensation.
+- Laying chipboard directly on the joists.
+This is cheap and can be done by an expert DIYer.
+This doesn’t leave any room for the recommended insulation depth of 240-270mm, though.
+And what insulation is possible will be squashed down, not allowing enough airflow to prevent condensation.

 - An alternative is to buy insulation boarding which is laid over the joists to make up the insulation depth, then laying chipboard over it.
 However, insulation boards are expensive and don’t solve the airflow problem.

-- The floor level can be raised by attaching counter battens to the top of the joists and laying the boards on them.
+- The floor level can be raised by attaching counter battens to the top of the joists and laying the boards on top.
 This will allow enough space for insulation and airflow.

-- A variant of this is to use a raised floor system, such as LoftZoneTM This is an expert job to fit, but will give you a professional finish.
+- A variant of this is to use a raised floor system, such as the awesome LoftZone.
+This is an expert job to fit but will give you a professional finish.

 A Professional Job